NorthcoteHS/10DWEB/extension/alttpRando/README.md

     - A list of the **Areas** (ignore individual item locations to start).
     - A **Calculate** button, which computes which areas are available with those items.
     - Then somehow indicate the result (e.g. changing the text colour of the available areas using styles).
+    - **Ignore** the Agahnim requirements to begin with (or just treat it as an Item that you can toggle on/off).

-4. Build from there - the next step is to add the **Locations** (skip Dungeons and Encounters for now).
+4. Build from there - the next step is to add the **Locations** (skip Dungeons for now).
 You can make a list like the Areas, and modify the Calculate button to also check each individual Location.

+5. The trickiest bit will be the dungeons - see the [Information](#information) below.
+The 3 Pendants and 7 Crystals are randomly shuffled between all 10 dungeons, and all 7 Crystals are required to beat the game.
+In addition, certain locations require specific crystals or pendants.
+Finally, there are different requirements for getting *into* each dungeon vs. *completing* the dungeon.

-5. As you go, try to develop a creative solution - one of the hardest steps will be *representing* all of the information and requirements.
+6. As you go, try to develop a creative solution - one of the hardest steps will be *representing* all of the information and requirements.
 Try to avoid using 100+ if statements - it will become very difficult to manage.
 There is always a more elegant solution.

 ## Information